microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-archive.md

 ### Example 1: Archive a channel

-The following is an example of a request for archiving a channel.
+The following example shows a request to archive a channel.

 #### Request